xavion-lux/HRDisplay/README.md

 ### Usage

+Two variants of the shader exist.
+One controlled with a single property, `HRDisplaySingle`, and the other with 3 properties, one for each decimal place.
+Choose the easiest version to set up with your environment.

-The unitypackage includes a prefab that you can simpy drag and drop where needed.</br>
+Each variant of the shader has one prefab that you can simply drag and drop where needed.</br>
-Change the displayed value using the `Heart rate` float value in the material properties.
+You can then change the displayed value using the `Hundreds`, `Tens` and `Units` material properties or the `BPM` property depending on which variant of the shader you use.

-This project is made to be used with other projects like [VRCOSC](https://github.com/VolcanicArts/VRCOSC) or [Pulsoid-to-VRChat-OSC](https://github.com/Sonic853/pulsoid-to-vrchat-osc) to control avatar parameters with OSC.</br>
+This shader is made to be used with other projects like [VRCOSC](https://github.com/VolcanicArts/VRCOSC) or [Pulsoid-to-VRChat-OSC](https://github.com/Sonic853/pulsoid-to-vrchat-osc) to control avatar parameters with OSC.</br>
-For now you can go take a look at these projects on how to implement the controls on your avatar.
+For now you can go take a look at these projects on how to implement the controls on your avatar to change the displayed value with OSC.

 ### Customization